bioinformatics-core-shared-training/Bitesize_SingleCell_2024/index.md

   * three tumour types: ETV6-RUNX1, HHD, PRE-T
 * The data used in the course can be [downloaded from Dropbox](https://www.dropbox.com/sh/qwxgat50tsg8m3r/AAAzQd5WXuEBGOFl3m4f5B1La?dl=1) (the file is 4.2GB compressed and XXGB when uncompressed, so make sure you have enough space on your computer).
 Please note that:
   * these data have been processed for teaching purposes and are therefore not suitable for research use;
-  * all the data is provided on our training machines, you don't need to download it to attend the course.

 ## How will it work?